Nihilism: History

 Bertrand Russell (1872–1970) proposed a view aligned with cosmic nihilism, characterizing humanity as an accidental and insignificant byproduct of cosmic forces that are alien and indifferent to human concerns.
 Against the backdrop of World War I, Dadaists expressed aspects of nihilism through art, seeking to undermine established norms and values while embracing nonsense and absurdity.
 The question of nihilism and its denial of the meaning of life played a central role for existentialist philosophers.
 Jean-Paul Sartre (1905–1980) asserted that humans have no inborn essence defining who they are or what their purpose is.
 He argued that they can overcome this lack of predefined meaning through freedom, proposing that people make their lives meaningful by inventing themselves and their values.
 In his absurdist philosophy, Albert Camus (1913–1960) explored the psychological paradox that arises from the inherent drive to seek meaning in an objectively meaningless world.
 He termed this condition "the absurd" and advocated for a defiant stance or rebellion against the lack of meaning.

 In the second half of the 20th century, certain aspects of nihilism emerged in postmodern philosophy, often in response to Nietzsche and Heidegger.
 Jacques Derrida's (1930–2004) philosophy of deconstruction challenged the existence of absolute truth and stable meaning.
 Derrida aimed to expose the hidden assumptions and biases on which this viewpoint rests.
 Jean-François Lyotard (1924–1998) explored antifoundationalism, rejecting the existence of universal frameworks of understanding, termed metanarratives.
-He aimed to undermine their validity as standards of truth claims, proposing instead that they are merely different language games people play without a clear hierarchy prioritizing one language game over the others.
+He aimed to undermine their validity as standards of truth claims, proposing instead that they are merely different language games people play without any clear hierarchy prioritizing one language game over the others.
 Similarly, Richard Rorty (1931–2007) dismissed the notion of objective truths, suggesting that people rely on their own judgment and creativity instead of privileging established perspectives, like the scientific worldview.
 Against Nietzsche's and Heidegger's attempts to overcome nihilism, Gianni Vattimo (1936–2023) embraced it, viewing nihilism as the only viable alternative in the postmodern era.